 Crucial areas that buyers look at include the bathroom and the kitchen.
 These two spaces generally have the biggest need for renovation, as the technologies and designs for these rooms constantly evolve.
 Adding the most up-to-date amenities can greatly increase the appeal of the home, and, by extension, increase the overall value.

-Another renovation that increases your home’s value is to turn your unfinished basement into a more welcome and inviting space.
+Another home renovation that adds value to your home is turning your unfinished basement into a more welcome and inviting space.
 While unfinished basements can be used for storage, the value of a home increases when the buyers are given options on how to use a space.
 By finishing your basement, you create the possibility for new individuals to use that space how they see fit.
 The key with this renovation is to make the space as open and usable as possible.

 If you plan to pursue these renovations, however, there are a few things you should consider before you start.
 Renovations like these can be expensive, so it’s crucial to weigh the price you’re going to pay for the work against the overall value that will be added to your home.
 You may not get all your money back from these repairs, and you need to adjust your renovation plans to fit with what you can afford.